Binomial confidence intervals for rare events: importance of defining margin of error relative to magnitude of proportion: Calculating Sample Size

-From Table \ref{tab:varmoe}, we see that by considering $\epsilon$ in relation to the magnitude of ${p}$, the coverage probabilities are reasonable across the $p$ range, but now, the analyst must choose a scheme such that the resulting interval's width is appropriate.
-For example, consider $p^*=p=10^{-1}$, at $\tilde{\epsilon}_R=0.05$ the resulting interval is $[0.095,0.105]$.
+From Table \ref{tab:varmoe}, we see that by considering $\epsilon$ in relation to the magnitude of $p$, the coverage probabilities are reasonable across the $p$ range, but now, the analyst must choose a scheme such that the resulting interval's width is appropriate.
+For example, consider $p^*=p=10^{-1}$ and $\epsilon_R=0.05$ where the resulting interval is $[0.095,0.105]$.
 This interval is very narrow and the large sample size of $1.4\cdot10^{4}$ reflects this quite stringent margin of error.
-Considering $\tilde{\epsilon}_R=0.75$ has the advantage of significantly reducing the sample size, however, in this scheme the interval is significantly wider at $[0.025,0.175]$.
-To obtain intervals that are neither too liberal nor too conservative, and to avoid excessively large sample sizes, we recommend $\tilde{\epsilon}_R \in [0.1,0.5]$ as a reasonable scheme.
+Moving to $\epsilon_R=0.75$ has the advantage of significantly reducing the sample size, but, of course, the interval is significantly wider at $[0.025,0.175]$.
+To obtain intervals that are neither too liberal nor too conservative, that are reasonable in terms of coverage performance, and which avoid excessively large sample sizes, we recommend $\epsilon_R \in [0.1,0.5]$ as a reasonable scheme.

-The coverage of the Clopper-Pearson, Wilson and Agresti-Coull intervals are similar to that shown in Table \ref{tab:varmoe} for $\tilde{\epsilon}_R\le0.5$.
-A comparison of coverage probabilities for $\tilde{\epsilon}_R=0.75$ is given in appendix \ref{app:B}.
+The coverage values for the Clopper-Pearson, Wilson and Agresti-Coull intervals are similar to those shown in Table \ref{tab:varmoe} for $\epsilon_R\le0.5$.
+A comparison of coverage probabilities for $\epsilon_R=0.75$ is given in Appendix \ref{app:B}.

-\subsection{\textit{Suitability of} \texorpdfstring{$\bm{\tilde{\epsilon}_R}$}{$\tilde,\epsilon,R$} \textit{Scheme}}
+\subsection{\textit{Suitability of} \texorpdfstring{$\bm{\epsilon_R}$}{$\epsilon,R$} \textit{Scheme}}

-A range of qualifications/criteria are often used to check the validity of using approximate CI estimators, particularly the Wald interval. \cite{Fleiss:2003} state that the normal distribution provides excellent approximations to exact binomial procedures when $np\ge5$ and $n(1-p)\ge5$. \cite{Brown:2001,Leemis:1996} also discuss the $np\ge5 (\text{or }10)$ and $n(1-p)\ge 5 (\text{or }10)$ qualification.\\
+A range of qualifications/criteria are often used to check the validity of using approximate CI estimators. \cite{Fleiss:2003} state that the normal distribution provides excellent approximations to exact binomial procedures when $np\ge5$ and $n(1-p)\ge5$. \cite{Leemis:1996} also discuss the $np\ge5 (\text{or }10)$ and $n(1-p)\ge 5 (\text{or }10)$ qualification.